jhvanderschee/brackettest/README.md

 # Wiki-style links in Jekyll

-This repository proves that Jekyll allows you to convert the code below in the HTML below:
+This repository proves that Jekyll allows Wiki-style links using just Liquid, as shown in this example:

 ----